vippsas/vipps-woocommerce/README.md

 ## How to get started

 * Sign up to use [*Checkout*](https://vippsmobilepay.com/online/checkout) or [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration).
-* After 1–2 days, you will get an email with login details to [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), where you can get the API credentials.
+* After 1–2 days, you will get an email with login details to the [business portal](https://portal.vippsmobilepay.com/), where you can get the API credentials.
 * Download and install the plugin.
 * Configure the plugin.